 Since newborns are only going to drink milk until about 4 months of age, they aren’t quite ready to be propped up in a chair.
 Younger babies also don’t quite have a grasp of properly supporting themselves yet.
 Depending on your child’s development pace, they may be ready to sit in a high chair as soon as 4 months old, or closer to 6 months of age on average.
-Whenever your child is able to sit up confidently with only a little bit of help, they are ready to start sitting in a high chair.
+Whenever your child can sit up confidently with only a little bit of help, they are ready to start sitting in a high chair.

 How Many High Chairs?

-Another solution to this situation is to get a folding high chair or a portable high chair that will fit in your car.
+Another solution to this situation is to get a high folding chair or a portable high chair that will fit in your car.
 It would be much cheaper than purchasing two separate high chairs.